 8 tablespoons (112 g) unsalted butter, at room temperature

-1/2 cup (128 g) no-stir peanut butter
+1/2 cup (128 g) no stir smooth peanut butter

-1 egg (60 g out of shell) + 1 egg yolk at room temperature, beaten
+1 egg (50 g, weighed out of shell) + 1 egg yolk (25 g) at room temperature, beaten

 1 teaspoon pure vanilla extract

-4 ounces semi-sweet chocolate chips, tossed with 1 teaspoon cornstarch
+4 ounces semi-sweet chocolate chips

-Preheat your oven to 350°F. Line rimmed baking sheets with unbleached parchment paper and set them aside.
+Preheat your oven to 375°F. Line rimmed baking sheets with unbleached parchment paper and set them aside.

-Divide the dough into pieces of about 2 tablespoons each, roll each tightly into a ball and then place about 2-inches apart on the prepared baking sheets.
-Flatten the balls of dough very slightly, and chill in the freezer for about 10 minutes (or in the refrigerator for 30 minutes).
+Divide the dough into pieces of about 1 1/2 tablespoons each, roll each tightly into a ball and then place about 1 1/2-inches apart on the prepared baking sheets.
+Do not flatten the balls of dough at all.
+Add a few chocolate chips to the tops of the balls of dough and press lightly to help them adhere.
+Chill the dough in the freezer for about 10 minutes or the refrigerator for about 30 minutes, until mostly firm.